Dehlan, Himachal Pradesh

 Dehlan Lower, is a village located in Una district of the Indian state of Himachal Pradesh.
 Recently, Dehlan was adopted by Shri Anurag Singh Thakur, the sitting Member of Parliament from the Hamirpur seat under Sansad Adarsh Gram Yojna.

 Geography

 Dehlan is the largest village of Himachal Pradesh.
 It is two kilometers from the border of the Punjab district of Ropar.
 The village has sub-divisions: Dehlan, Upper Dehlan, and Lower Dehlan, including बड़ैहार, Kuhi, चिलैआल, Johorowal, and Pakhubela.
 Bashar has its own panchayat (village council).
 Upper Dehlan and Lower Dehlan have separate village councils.
 Johorowal and Kuhi (including Pakhubela) also have separate panchayats.
 Overall, these villages have five panchayats.
 When Una was part of the Hoshiarpur district, it was the largest village of the Punjab.
 After separation, it became a part of Himachal Pradesh.
 Dehlan is situated near Una, Dharamshala, Mandi, Hamirpur and other places in Himachal Pradesh.
 The village is divided in two Gram Panchayats, namely Lower Dehlan and Upper Dehlan.

 Dehlan is located 2 km from the Himachal Pradesh/Punjab Mehatpur border.

 Demographics

-The people mainly belong to Hindu Brahmin (Lower Dehlan) and Sikh (Upper Dehlan) communities.
-Many international/national level kabaddi and basketball players belong to this village.